 This will return the entry in USM that you will find the QOS data listed under.
 Sometimes, it is not the device you are expecting.

 ci_metric_id mismatches can be figured out fairly quickly.
 The first step is to go to the robot, clear out the niscache folder and restart the robot.
 This ensures that we don't have an old robot device ID, which all metric IDs are ultimately based on.
 This commonly happens on cloned VMs that already have a robot installed on them.

 Then pull up DrNimbus and watch for any QOS_MESSAGE from the target probe.
 When you see a message from that probe, click on it.
 Look for a field called met_id.
 You’ll need to manually type the met_id into your query below as DrNimbus does not allow copy/paste.

 SELECT * FROM S_QOS_DATA WHERE ci_metric_id = '<met_id>';

 If this query doesn't return data, then you need to

 UPDATE S_QOS_DATA SET ci_metric_id = NULL WHERE probe = '<probe name>';

 Then restart data_engine and wait for the probe to send metrics again.
 Check USM and see if your data shows up.

 SELECT * FROM CM_CONFIGURATION_ITEM_METRIC WHERE ci_metric_id = '<met_id>';

-If this query doesn't return data, then it's time to start checking discovery_server for errors in the logs related to the robot that homes that probe and could be due to issues discussed in TOPIC A.
+If this query doesn't return data, then it's time to start checking the discovery_server for errors in the logs related to the robot that homes that probe and could be due to issues discussed in TOPIC a.